unprosaiclabyrinth/uffd-monitor/README.md

 go xz_s
 cp $BUILD_DIR$/xz_s $UFFD_MONITOR_HOME/eval/specs/xz_s

+go specrand_is
+cp $BUILD_DIR/specrand_is $UFFD_MONITOR_HOME/eval/specs/specrand_is

 cd $UFFD_MONITOR_HOME
 make eval
 ```
-The results should be written to the file `/tmp/eval.out`.
-This output file path can be configured in the Makefiles of the individual specs.
+The results should be written to the file `/tmp/eval.out`. **Note that the script *appends* to the output file and so you should delete the file explicitly before each run for clean output.** This output file path can be configured in the Makefiles of the individual specs.
 Navigate to the desired spec in `eval/specs` and update the `OUTFILE` field.
 Similarly, the window sizes for which the evaluation is run can be configured in the individual spec Makefiles.
 Navigate to the desired spec in `eval/specs` and update the `TEST_SIZES` field.

 ## Results